Here's your chance to learn a bit more about our team.

 Zane spends much of his time advising New Zealand and international clients on their trade mark portfolios.
 He conducts clearance and availability searches for brands, and files and prosecutes trade mark applications for New Zealand and overseas clients.

 In his spare time Zane enjoys spending time outdoors and travelling – his most recent escapades include backpacking in Mexico, Morocco, Spain and Portugal.
-He's also a bit of a sport fanatic and self-proclaimed ‘jock’ - although he no longer plays competitively, he has represented New Zealand at age-group hockey.

 Claire has more than 16 years experience as an IP lawyer in leading commercial firms in New Zealand and London.